hirezio/single/packages/jasmine-single/README.md

 <br/>

-### ❌ 2.
+### ❌&nbsp; 2.
 Nothing prevents you from writing multi-action tests

  This mixes up testing structures and making them harder to understand